 8. Arithmetic and Logic.

-19th century logicians, most notably George Boole, identified the basic operators of what we now know as Boolean algebra, the and, or and not operations.
-These operators are, of course, the familiar operators used in Boolean expressions in common programming languages as well as being among the basic operators of the logic that philosophers have studied for millenia.
-What logicians like Boole did was bring these into the realm of mathematics by demonstrating that these operators formed an algebra in just the way that addition and subtraction on the integers form an algebra.
+19th century logicians, most notably George Boole, identified the basic operators of what we know know as Boolean algebra, the and, or and not operations.
+These are the familiar operators used in Boolean expressions in common programming languages as well as being among the basic operators of the logic that philosophers have studied for millenia.
+What logicians like Boole did was bring these into the realm of mathematics by showing that they formed an algebra in just the way that addition and subtraction on the integers form an algebra.